The moment I walked through the door, I knew I was in deep trouble.

 Boiling beets as punishment for wrongdoing may sound passive aggressive – but I assure you it is not.

 It drives her crazy when I toss my sweaty ball cap onto the kitchen counter after walking the dog.
-On the other hand, I fly into a rage when I find January’s power bill under the couch in June because she had scattered mail about the house.
+On the other hand, I fly into a rage when I find the January utility bill under the couch in June because she had scattered mail about the house.

 But the war over these things ended decades ago.

 These are behaviors we will never give up.
-We each ceded enough ground and will defended the turf we stand on to the end.
+We each ceded enough ground and will defend the turf we stand on to the end.

 So there is nothing left to do but tolerate each other.